-Say the word “barbecue” in the Raleigh-Durham-Chapel Hill area and people automatically think one thing: That slow-cooked pork, pulled or chopped, mixed with a tangy vinegar-based sauce.
+Say the word “barbecue” in the Raleigh-Durham-Chapel Hill area in North Carolina and people automatically think one thing: That slow-cooked pork, pulled or chopped, mixed with a tangy vinegar-based sauce.
 North Carolinians love their pork almost as much as they love college basketball.
 Or maybe more.
 One thing’s for sure: If you’re visiting or relocating to the area, trying traditional Eastern-style North Carolina barbecue is a must.
 Wherever you are in the Triangle, there’s a place not too far away where you can sample this state delicacy.

 01 of 07

 Step into the Backyard BBQ Pit in Durham and you'll definitely feel welcomed in this family-run establishment.
 After the tantalizing smell of smoked meat, the first thing you'll notice is the walls.
 Completely covered in writing, guests can grab a marker and sign their name or even write a spontaneous ode to their new favorite meal.
 The sandwich special -- which consists of pork barbecue, coleslaw, and two sides --can't be beaten in terms of price or quality.
-Diners can't go wrong, no matter what side options are chosen, whether it's candied yams, fried cabbage, stewed potatoes or the macaroni and cheese.
+Diners can't go wrong, no matter what side options are chosen, whether it's candied yams, fried cabbage, stewed potatoes, or the macaroni and cheese.

 02 of 07

 While you’re waiting for food at Ole Time Barbeque, located near the state fairgrounds, you sure won’t get bored.
 The walls and shelves that line them provide a feast for the eyes, decorated in pig-themed items from banks to figurines in all shapes and sizes.
 Ole Time Barbeque is rated as one of the top 10 barbecue restaurants in the state, and you can get hand-chopped pork barbecue, St. Louis-style ribs or barbecued chicken.
-All plates come with two sides; sweet potato sticks or apple sticks provide unique options alongside traditional fare like macaroni and cheese, baked beans and collard greens.
+All plates come with two sides; sweet potato sticks or apple sticks provide unique options alongside traditional fare like macaroni and cheese, baked beans, and collard greens.

 03 of 07